OpenReqEU/qthulhu/README.md

 ![techstructure](https://github.com/OpenReqEU/qthulhu/blob/master/pics/TechnicalStructure.png)
 The service sends a request (JIRA keys, e.g. “QTWB-30”) for data to mulperi and receives a JSON with the issue data.
 This data is then visualized.

+## Notes for Developers
+I tried to comment most of the code to make it understandable.
+The Java part just gets the data in a vis.js friendlier format.
+The javascript & HTML/CSS will get some more functionality in the next iterations.

 ## How to contribute
 See [OpenReq project contribution guidelines](https://github.com/OpenReqEU/OpenReq/blob/master/CONTRIBUTING.md).